csci110/csci110.github.io/Wizards' Duel, Part 1-4.md

 The Stranger strikes back!

+We want the Stranger to cast spells, and for Marcus to be vulnerable to that spell.
+We were careful not to make our `Spell` class definition so narrow that it only applies spells cast by the `PlayerWizard` class objects, or to collisions with `NonPlayerWizard` class objects.
+This is one of the advantages of object-oriented programming.
+Each object is meant to "stand alone, " encapsulated with all its methods and properties, able to be used by any class.
+But how will the Stranger cast his spell?
+As a non-player character, there is no one pressing a key to control him.
+You must automate his behavior.
+In the `PlayerWizard` class, we defined a `handleSpacebar()` method that created a `spell` object every time we hit the spacebar.
+Let's add similar code to the `handleGameLoop()` definition in the `stranger` object.
+Remember any code we place here will execute every game loop.

 - [ ] Using the `PlayerWizard`'s '`handleSpacebar()` method definition as a guide, add some code to the `NonPlayerWizard`'s `handleGameLoop()` method that casts a spell ... every game loop.
 You can use the same object name (`spell`) and properties -- just modify:
   * the `name`,
   * the `x` and `y`  coordinates as appropriate,